githubxuxl/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed git version control system.
-Git is free soft.
+Git is free soft distributed under the GPL.